mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 as a substrate by an observer on the path.

 With QUIC, the use of proxying functions cannot be done transparently.
-Instead, proxies needs to be explicity discoverable.
+Instead, proxies needs to be explicitly discoverable.
 The simplest form of such discovery could include pre-configuration or via out-of-band signaling.
 The proxy could also be discovered through advertisement when a client is connected to a network (for example, the Dynamic Host Configuration Protocol).
 Alternatively, the